 Inflation—and rising interest rates—are at the center of the American economic conversation.
 And for good reason.
-In 2022, the Federal Open Market Committee (FOMC) raised rates by 75 bp four consecutive times between June and November.
+The Federal Open Market Committee (FOMC) has raised rates at each of its meetings since March 2022.
+The Fed now faces new challenges as it must deal with the consequences of a dual crisis in American regional banks and large European ones.

-Multifamily property owners and investors with fortress balance sheets in particular can benefit from the current economic environment, offering an opportunity to grow their portfolio at a lower cost.
+Multifamily property owners and investors with fortress balance sheets can benefit from the current economic environment.
+It offers them an opportunity for portfolio growth at a lower cost.

 For those looking to purchase a multifamily property or refinance their apartment complex, there’s more to look at than interest rates.
 Consider other factors, including: